kevin9369/GraphGPT/README.md

 # GraphGPT converts unstructured natural language into a knowledge graph
-GraphGPT converts unstructured natural language into a knowledge graph.
 Passed through a transcript from a PDF file to generate a graph visualization of entities and their relationships